wellsDev/learnGitHub/file1.md

-I am official file #1!
+This is the official file #1!